 Much of the above analysis has focussed on the implications of demographic change reflected in a change in the age structure of the population as a result of ageing.
 If economic and social change is abstracted from, with no growth in the number of households, the impact of ageing is likely to be dominated by the intergenerational cohort effects indicated above.
 However, while changes in the age structure of the population are the dominant change taking place, population growth and growth in the number of households are also critical to changes in the housing market.
 If the impact of increased household income is ignored, the former is likely to be reflected in changes in the type and location of dwelling demand and hence in changing relativities in dwelling prices between different dwellings in different locations.
-The impact of the population growth, however, depends on the extent to which this is translated into household growth and on the supply response to this growth.
+The impact of the population growth and on the supply response to this growth.